Primary

 Also targets: Glutes, Hamstrings

-Want Dumbbell Squat in your program?
+See where Dumbbell Squat fits in your weekly plan

 Hold a dumbbell in each hand at your sides.